OverhaxTeam/latest-fortnite-offsets/README.md

 ⚠️ Offsets are for fortnite they will updated after each update as soon as possible.

-📝 Ask me for permssion before uploading elsewhere thanks.
+📝 Ask me for permission before uploading elsewhere thanks.

 ## Info
 Updated as of 10/07/2021